For Any the Late Starter Out There: There’s No Expiration Date On Dreams

 So, then, what about the ones of us who didn’t have a chance to start dancing at an early age, like most professional dancers?
 Do we stand a chance and can we make it?

 Absolutely yes.
-And this article is all about that.
+And this article is all about that, about how to get pass the thought of being a late starter.

 If you feel like you could do more and fulfill your dream, don’t let other people’s and your own limitations, as well as circumstances, stop you from doing that.